BREAKING

 Operator

-Our next question is from John Barnage with Piper Sandler.
+Our next question is from John Barnidge with Piper Sandler.
 Please proceed.

 John Barnidge — Analyst, Piper Sandler

-Look, I think when we look at 24, we look at 25.
-You know, we’re in kind of a once in a generation type of situation as it relates to the healthcare backdrop, where this lands as we get deeper into 2026.
+Look, I think when we look at ’24, we look at ’25, we’re in kind of a once-in-a-generation type of situation as it relates to the healthcare backdrop.
+Where this lands as we get deeper into 2026.
 And is this going to be something that’s happening every fourth quarter?
 Yeah, I wouldn’t want to signal that.
 What I would want to signal is that the analysis, the work that we do in what we’re putting on our book and the analysis and the work that we’re doing in assessing what the right amount of reserves are, that’s going to continue.

-You know, does the rain stay at a similar level in December of 2026 that it is December 2025?
-You know, we would hope not.
+Does the rain stay at a similar level in December of 2026 that it is December 2025?
+We would hope not.
 But if it is, that’s the way we’re going to assess it.
-And all the actions we’ve taken heading into this year again gives us a confidence level that we’re going to continue to expand margins in eb.
-And it’s not just a stop loss story, it’s frankly across the board in that particular business line.
+And all the actions we’ve taken heading into this year again gives us a confidence level that we’re going to continue to expand margins in EB.
+And it’s not just a Stop Loss story.
+It’s frankly across the board in that particular business line.

 John Barnidge — Analyst, Piper Sandler